 The new kid on the block, on a street of already fine places to eat, is already making big noises in the city.
-Yep, though Nanninella has only been open on Preston Street for a few months, they’ve already gained a sterling reputation for fantastic pizzas, wood fired and traditional, just as it should be.
+Yep, though Nanninella has only been open on Preston Street for a few months, they’ve already gained a sterling reputation for fantastic pizzas, blistered, burnished, and traditional, just as it should be.
 In fact, their primary product is so good, our only complaint is that they don’t deliver.* Nor is there even a menu online.
 Word of mouth it is, then.

 Not to worry, the vibe inside, all brightly coloured tiles and a view into the hot glow of the pizza oven, frames a hospitable, enjoyable place to spend time.
 What’s more, the staff are lovely.
 Our favourite pizza here – and in the whole of Brighton, in fact – is the provola e pepe, which uses smoked mozzarella and freshly ground black pepper to great effect.
 Any pizza featuring their fresh burrata is equally wonderful.
 Already our favourite pizza restaurant in Brighton.

 *As of 12th June 2020, Naninella are now offering home delivery via their website.
 Result!*